The CBA North committee: Biographies

 I am interested in the Late Roman to Early Medieval transition in Britain with a focus on Roman artefact reuse in Anglo-Saxon contexts.
 I am a member of The Society of Antiquaries of Newcastle upon Tyne, the Literary and Philosophical Society of Newcastle upon Tyne and Newcastle University Archaeology Society.

-Keith is currently the Secretary of CBA North, and recently started as Assistant Historic Environment Record Officer with Scottish Borders Council in July 2016.
+Keith is currently the Secretary of CBA North, and currently Assistant Historic Environment Record Officer with Scottish Borders Council.
 He has been a member of many local archaeological and historical societies and groups since his Newcastle schooling, though periods of work in other parts of the country – in London (2008 to 2009), the Lake District (2009) and Gloucestershire (2010 to 2012) – have all intervened.
 More recently he was the Historic Environment Record Assistant with Northumberland County Council covering both Northumberland and Northumberland National Park (2012 to 2015) and an Assistant Historic Environment Officer with Warwickshire County Council (2015 to 2016).

-He still invariably takes leave around the activities and events of the various local archaeology groups and has interests in all archaeological periods and places, as well as daily reading something on matters archaeological or historical.
-He took over the role of Secretary at the end of April 2014, but has been a CBA North member since 1997.
+He still invariably takes leave around the activities and events of the various local archaeology groups and has interests in archaeological periods and places, as well as daily reading something on matters archaeological.
+He took over the role of Secretary of April 2014, but has been a CBA North member since 1997.

 Role: Student Liaison